redixhumayun/redixhumayun.github.io/_posts/2024-02-26-build-you-a-raft-part-i.md

 }
 ```

 There's a couple of new fields here which are important - `leader_commit_index` in the request and `match_index` in the follower.
 Trying to accurately parse what these variables do took me days but its actually quite simple.
-To accurately explain this, let me first explain part of the state a leader maintains.
+To accurately explain this, let me first explain the state a leader maintains.

 On election, a leader initialises the following variables in its state - `next_index` and `match_index`, both of which are `uint` vectors and maintain an index value for each follower.
 The `next_index` represents the next log entry the leader is going to try and replicate and the `match_index` represents the log entry up to which the leader knows each follower has replicated the entries.
 So, `next_index` must stay ahead of `match_index`, that's one of the invariants of the Raft state machine.

-Now, when a leader sends out an `AppendEntry` RPC to each follower, the follower responds with a `match_index` indicating up to where it has replicated the log and the `leader_commit_index` is used by the leader which log entries can be applied to its own state machine.
+Now, when a leader sends out an `AppendEntry` RPC to each follower, the follower responds with a `match_index` indicating up to where it has replicated the log and the `leader_commit_index` is used by the leader to determine which log entries can be applied to its own state machine.
 Once these entries are applied to the state machine, the leader updates the `leader_commit_index`.

-With every request the leader sends out, it includes the `leader_commit_index` so that followers can know which log theys can commit to their own state machine.
+With every request the leader sends out, it includes the `leader_commit_index` so that followers can know which logs they can commit to their own state machine.
 This is an important invariant to maintain because once a log entry has been committed to a state machine it can never be revoked.
 This is an important safety property of Raft.

 Okay, let's look at some code.
 First, we'll look at the easier case of a leader node getting a successful response back from a follower.

-When a response comes in from a follower, if the response was successful, the leader checks what the `match_index` the follower send was.
+When a response comes in from a follower, if the response was successful, the leader checks what the `match_index` the follower sent was.
 It updates its own state to that value and checks which is the maximum value among its followers that has quorum.
 It is allowed to commit this value to its own state machine and update its own commit index.

 ```rust
 fn handle_append_entries_response(&mut self, response: AppendEntriesResponse) {